morpho-org/blue-points-sdk/README.md

   });

-  const blackListedAddress = "0x"; // Can also be an array of addresses. const stateWithoutBlackListed = blacklistingAddress(pointsState, blackListedAddress);
+  const blackListedAddress = "0x"; // Can also be an array of addresses. const stateWithoutBlackListed = blacklistingAddress(shardsState, blackListedAddress);

   //dump the full state.
   console.log(stateWithoutBlackListed);